SaidarMo-Dev/Driving-Vehicle-License-Departement/README.md

 including issuance, renewal, detention, and replacement.
 It enables efficient processing of licenses by supporting various key services such as:

--License Issuance: Facilitates the issuance of new driving licenses after applicants pass the required tests.
+ - License Issuance: Facilitates the issuance of new driving licenses after applicants pass the required tests.
--License Renewal: Allows for the easy renewal of expiring licenses.
+ - License Renewal: Allows for the easy renewal of expiring licenses.
  -License Detention and Release: Manages the detention and conditional release of licenses.
  - License Replacement: Provides options for replacing lost or damaged licenses.
  - Testing Requirements:
    - Written Test: Evaluates knowledge of road safety and traffic rules.
    - Vision Test: Verifies that applicants meet minimum vision standards.
    - Street Test: Assesses practical driving skills in real-world scenarios.